 If you are thinking about making your visit to one of these islands a longer trip, consider a vacation rental.
 You can enjoy the beach lifestyle in your own home and not have to worry about hotels.

-Georgia’s Coastal Islands Are an Unspoiled Delight
+Georgia’s Coastal Islands

 Some beach areas on the East Coast are notoriously overdeveloped and have thousands of visitors each beach season.
 Georgia has managed to keep its beaches unspoiled, perfect for those who are looking for nature instead of a boardwalk.